Participants in the Madoff investment scandal: David G. Friehling

 Since at least 1991, Bernard L. Madoff Investment Securities had been audited by Friehling & Horowitz CPAs, a little-known accounting firm in New City, north of New York City.
 The firm consisted of two principals, David G. Friehling and Jerome Horowitz, and a part-time secretary.
 Horowitz was semi-retired; Friehling was the sole active practitioner.

 Well before the Madoff scandal broke, several observers doubted that a tiny firm with only one active accountant could competently audit a firm that had grown into a multibillion-dollar operation.
-In 2007, Aksia LLC, a hedge fund consultant, warned its clients to stay away from Madoff for that very reason; its CEO, Jim Vos, likened this situation to General Motors being audited by a three-person firm.
+In 2007, Aksia, a hedge fund consultant, warned its clients to stay away from Madoff for that very reason; its CEO, Jim Vos, likened this situation to General Motors being audited by a three-person firm.
 Others were suspicious that Madoff refused requests for due diligence because his accountant—supposedly his brother-in-law—was the only one allowed to see the books.
 Indeed, for many years, Friehling's practice was so small that he operated out of his house.
 He only got an office when Madoff told him that some investors were asking questions about the audits.
 Even then, his operation remained very small; in 2008 it only garnered $180,000 in earnings, far less than conventional wisdom would suggest for a firm that was supposedly earning substantial fees from auditing the Madoff operation.
 It later emerged that officials at Fairfield Greenwich Group, operator of the largest Madoff feeder fund, had been aware as early as 2005 that Friehling was the firm's sole employee.

 Friehling was charged on March 18, 2009, with securities fraud, aiding and abetting investment adviser fraud, and four counts of filing false audit reports with the Securities and Exchange Commission.
 Friehling waived indictment and pleaded not guilty to criminal charges on July 10, 2009.
 He agreed to proceed without having the evidence in the criminal case against him reviewed by a grand jury at a hearing before U.S. District Judge Alvin Hellerstein in Manhattan.
 He faced up to 105 years in prison on all of the charges.
-Federal prosecutors had until about June 17, 2009 to produce a grand jury indictment against him, or a plea bargain to end the case.
+Federal prosecutors had until about June 17, 2009, to produce a grand jury indictment against him, or a plea bargain to end the case.

 Madoff's firm paid Friehling between $12,000 and $14,500 a month for his services between 2004 and 2007.

 Although required, Friehling was not registered with the Public Company Accounting Oversight Board, which was created under the Sarbanes-Oxley Act of 2002 to help detect fraud.
-Nor was the firm "peer reviewed," in which auditors check out one another for quality control.
+Nor was the firm "peer reviewed", in which auditors check out one another for quality control.
 According to the American Institute of Certified Public Accountants (AICPA), Friehling was enrolled in their peer-review program, but was not required to participate because he advised the group that he had not conducted audits for 15 years.